jjarboe/analysis-scripts/README.md

 0. Optionally run cov-build on your codebase to improve analysis results
 1. Run third-party analysis tool, generating appropriate output
 2. Run one of these scripts to translate the third-party output for Coverity
-3. Run cov-import-defects to import the defects
+3. Run cov-import-results to import the defects
 4. Run cov-commit-defects to commit all the issues to Coverity Connect

 Note that these scripts often do not attempt to improve the information